 Nutrition Info (Approximate Values)

-This Bajra Khichdi post from the blog archives first published in December 2017 has been updated and republished on December 2022.
+This Bajra Khichdi recipe from the archives first published in December 2017 has been updated and republished on October 2023.

 Hi